andrelbourgeois/park-my-bike/report.md

 Figure 5 - Example Images from Image.cv Dataset

 The custom images were taken by myself, over the course of two weeks throughout my daily commutes in London.
 These Images began as 3024px × 4032px coloured photos.
 In order to process them, I first recoloured them and cropped them into 3024px x 3024px squares.
 Next, I reduced their resolution to 1024px x 1024px using the [ImageMagick](https://imagemagick.org/index.php) app.
 Finally, I split each image into 16 separate images to increase the size of the dataset and get a good mix of images that contained bicycles and images with scenery around the bicycles.
 This process resulted in 848 greyscaled images at a size of 256px x 256px.
-Figure 6, below, demonstrates the image processing.
+Figure 6 demonstrates the custom image processing.

 ![tiled-example](https://user-images.githubusercontent.com/33913141/232341346-e35a9ab2-1f36-45c1-84aa-d26142a5de61.png)